yasirkula/UnityDynamicPanels/README.md

 		panel3.DockToRoot( Direction.Bottom );
 		groupLeftVertical.DockToRoot( Direction.Left );

-		// Rebuild the layout before attempting to resize elements or read their sizes/minimum sizes correctly canvas.ForceRebuildLayoutImmediate();
+		// Rebuild the layout before attempting to resize elements or read their correct sizes/minimum sizes canvas.ForceRebuildLayoutImmediate();

 		// It is recommended to manually resize layout elements that are created by code and docked.